BoraOfficial/Storaj/README.md

 ---
 # Usage

 OK, now you have set up your server, now what?
 Well, open up the browser of your choice and navigate to ```http://127.0.0.1:5000```.
-There it is baby!!!
+There it is!
 You should be shown an authentication page, something like such:

 ![Authentication Page](https://github.com/BoraOfficial/Storaj/blob/bd2a85c44f8585e58f2dd5775cee963e031a0df9/img/Screenshot-Github-Storaj-1.png)